damozhang/awesome-ios-star/README.md

 - [Hodor](https://github.com/Aufree/Hodor) [★ 543] - Simple solution to localize your iOS App.
 - [Swifternalization](https://github.com/tomkowz/Swifternalization) [★ 573] - Localize iOS apps in a smarter way using JSON files.
 Swift framework.
 - [Rubustrings](https://github.com/dcordero/Rubustrings) [★ 106] - Check the format and consistency of Localizable.strings files.
-- [BartyCrouch](https://github.com/Flinesoft/BartyCrouch) [★ 998] - Incrementally update/translate your Strings files from Code and Storyboards/XIBs.
+- [BartyCrouch](https://github.com/Flinesoft/BartyCrouch) [★ 999] - Incrementally update/translate your Strings files from Code and Storyboards/XIBs.
 - [LocalizationKit](https://github.com/willpowell8/LocalizationKit_iOS) [★ 1205] - Localization management in realtime from a web portal.
 Easily manage your texts and translations without redeploy and resubmission.
-- [Localize-Swift](https://github.com/marmelroy/Localize-Swift) [★ 2595] - Swift 2.0 friendly localization and i18n with in-app language switching.
+- [Localize-Swift](https://github.com/marmelroy/Localize-Swift) [★ 2596] - Swift 2.0 friendly localization and i18n with in-app language switching.
 - [LocalizedView](https://github.com/darkcl/LocalizedView) [★ 8] - Setting up application specific localized string within Xib file.
 - [transai](https://github.com/Jintin/transai) [★ 57] - command line tool help you manage localization string files.
 - [Strsync](https://github.com/metasmile/strsync) [★ 155] - Automatically translate and synchronize .strings files from base language.
 - [IBLocalizable](https://github.com/PiXeL16/IBLocalizable) [★ 462] - Localize your views directly in Interface Builder with IBLocalizable.
-- [nslocalizer](https://github.com/samdmarshall/nslocalizer) [★ 152] - A tool for finding missing and unused NSLocalizedStrings.
+- [nslocalizer](https://github.com/samdmarshall/nslocalizer) [★ 151] - A tool for finding missing and unused NSLocalizedStrings.
 - [L10n-swift](https://github.com/Decybel07/L10n-swift) [★ 171] - Localization of an application with ability to change language "on the fly" and support for plural forms in any language.
 - [Localize](https://github.com/andresilvagomez/Localize) [★ 246] - Easy tool to localize apps using JSON or Strings and of course IBDesignables with extensions for UI components.
 - [CrowdinSDK](https://github.com/crowdin/mobile-sdk-ios) [★ 37] - Crowdin iOS SDK delivers all new translations from Crowdin project to the application immediately.
+- [attranslate](https://github.com/fkirc/attranslate) [★ 166] - Semi-automatically translate or synchronize .strings files or crossplatform-files from different languages.

 ## Logging

 *Debugging lives here.
 Logging tools, frameworks, integrations and more.*

 - [CleanroomLogger](https://github.com/emaloney/CleanroomLogger) [★ 1300] - A configurable and extensible Swift-based logging API that is simple, lightweight and performant.
-- [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) [★ 12270] - A fast & simple, yet powerful & flexible logging framework for Mac and iOS.
+- [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) [★ 12271] - A fast & simple, yet powerful & flexible logging framework for Mac and iOS.
 - [NSLogger](https://github.com/fpillet/NSLogger) [★ 4862] - a high performance logging utility which displays traces emitted by client applications running on macOS, iOS and Android.
 - [QorumLogs](https://github.com/goktugyil/QorumLogs) [★ 775] — Swift Logging Utility for Xcode & Google Docs.
 - [Log](https://github.com/delba/Log) [★ 808] - A logging tool with built-in themes, formatters, and a nice API to define your owns.
 - [Rainbow](https://github.com/onevcat/Rainbow) [★ 1468] - Delightful console output for Swift developers.
-- [SwiftyBeaver](https://github.com/SwiftyBeaver/SwiftyBeaver) [★ 5079] - Convenient logging during development and release.
+- [SwiftyBeaver](https://github.com/SwiftyBeaver/SwiftyBeaver) [★ 5080] - Convenient logging during development and release.
 - [SwiftyTextTable](https://github.com/scottrhoyt/SwiftyTextTable) [★ 242] - A lightweight tool for generating text tables.
 - [Watchdog](https://github.com/wojteklu/Watchdog) [★ 1756] - Class for logging excessive blocking on the main thread.
-- [XCGLogger](https://github.com/DaveWoodCom/XCGLogger) [★ 3608] - A debug log framework for use in Swift projects.
+- [XCGLogger](https://github.com/DaveWoodCom/XCGLogger) [★ 3609] - A debug log framework for use in Swift projects.
 Allows you to log details to the console (and optionally a file), just like you would have with NSLog or println, but with additional information, such as the date, function name, filename and line number.
 - [puree](https://github.com/cookpad/puree-ios) [★ 149] - A log collector for iOS.
 - [Colors](https://github.com/icodeforlove/Colors) [★ 26] - A pure Swift library for using ANSI codes.
 Basically makes command-line coloring and styling very easy!
 - [Loggerithm](https://github.com/honghaoz/Loggerithm) [★ 270] - A lightweight Swift logger, uses `print` in development and `NSLog` in production.
 Support colourful and formatted output.